ddella/etcd-ha-cluster-on-ubuntu-24-04/30_Bootstrap_etcd_Cluster.md

 # Quorum
 An `etcd` cluster operates so long as a member `quorum` can be established.
 If `quorum` is lost through transient network failures (e.g., partitions), `etcd` automatically and safely resumes once the network recovers and restores `quorum`.
 Raft enforces cluster consistency.
 For power loss, `etcd` persists the Raft log to disk. `etcd` replays the log to the point of failure and resumes cluster participation.
 For permanent hardware failure, the node may be removed from the cluster through runtime reconfiguration.

+`etcd` is designed to withstand machine failures.
+An `etcd` cluster automatically recovers from temporary failures (e.g., machine reboots) and tolerates up to `(N-1)/2` permanent failures for a cluster of N members.
+When a member permanently fails, whether due to hardware failure or disk corruption, it loses access to the cluster.

+If the cluster permanently loses more than `(N-1)/2` members then it disastrously fails, irrevocably losing quorum.
+Once quorum is lost, the cluster cannot reach consensus and therefore cannot continue accepting updates.

 |Cluster Size|Majority|Failure Tolerance|
 |:----:|:----:|:----:|